barbosafausto/dotfiles/README.md

 # dotfiles

 In this rep you can take a look at all the dotfiles I have.
+Some are archlinux-specific, such as the keyboard configuration, others are more general, such as neovim and i3wm.

 ## i3